hyper63/hyper/inception.md

 <details open>
 <summary>Elevator Pitch</summary>

-hubble is a backend as a service platform that generalizes common services using a ports and adapter model.
-Developers can swap out different implementations of common services for their preferred backend stack. `hubble-micro` is a standalone container specifically built for micro-services.
+atlas is a backend as a service platform that generalizes common services using a ports and adapter model.
+Developers can swap out different implementations of common services for their preferred backend stack. `atlas` is a standalone container specifically built for micro-services.

-hubble-micro is the fastest way to get going on your micro-service, it gives you common services for data, cache, files and notifications.
+atlas is the fastest way to get going on your micro-service, it gives you common services for data, cache, files and notifications.

 ```
 For developers
 who build micro-services
-the hubble-micro container
+the atlas container
 is a backend-as-a-service container
 that provides common services for data, cache, files, and notifications
 Unlike tools like AWS Amplify or Firebase